What is RERA? Everything You Need to Know

 • Secure Fund Management: Developers are required to deposit at least 70% of the funds collected from buyers into a designated escrow account.
 This ensures that developers use the money solely for project development and prevents fund misappropriation.

 • Timely Project Completion: If a project is delayed, developers must compensate buyers with interest for the delay.
-This provision holds builders accountable and discourages unnecessary delays.
+This provision of the RERA rules for builders holds them accountable and discourages unnecessary delays.

 • Protection Against Misleading Advertisements: Developers must ensure that all promotional content accurately reflects the project details.
 False or misleading claims can lead to penalties.